 systemctl start redis

-To stop redis run systemctl stop redis.
+To stop Redis, run systemctl stop redis.

-Assure the service is running.
+Confirm the service is running.

 systemctl status redis

-Verify the redis-server sends a reply.
+Verify that the Redis-server sends a reply.

 Expected output: PONG.